Why did Adobe move into customer experience management?

-I think now with marketing becoming less about advertising, and more about the aggregate value of the moments of truth that you have with a customer.
-What you want to be able to do is try and manage those as effectively as possible so that you can trouble shoot when there is a problem so that you can recognise opportunities to be exceptional or think outside of the box on behalf of a customer.
-Ultimately, you can reflect back and make sure that your understanding what their expectations are.
+"Marketing is becoming less about advertising, and more about the aggregate value of the moments of truth that you have with a customer.
+You want to be able to try and manage those as effectively as possible so that you can trouble shoot when there is a problem and recognise opportunities to be exceptional or think outside of the box on behalf of a customer." - Ben Watson

 "An effective customer experience management strategy starts with having true multichannel delivery, because what we can’t do any longer is expect a message to resonate and be delivered in the same way and/or be delivered across a single channel." - Ben Watson